 An ERC721 contract that tokenises user option positions.
 Each OptionToken NFT represents a position held by a trader, including collateral held for the position.
 As such, transferring this NFT is either transferring the value of the long option, or transferring both the debt associated with a short and the collateral backing it.

 The ShortCollateral contract holds collateral from users who are selling (shorting) options to the AMM.
 At the time of liquidation it will send the portion owed to the LPs to the LiquidityPool, and reserve the remainder for users who opened shorts to reclaim.
 It also contains the logic for settling options.
+In the Optimism deploy, a parameter is set by governance to limit the amount of base that can be used to collateralise across all short calls.
+This is done to prevent insufficient liquidity in optimism based Uniswap pools when needing to settle ITM calls collateralised with base.

 This contract assesses the netDelta position of the LiquidityPool/OptionMarket and hedges the risk by opening and managing perpetual future positions for the base asset, to try maintain the market to a delta neutral hedged position.
 This ideally leaves the LP exposed only to changes in the asset volatility.
 However, delta hedging is not an exact science.